glenndehaan/unifi-voucher-site/README.md

     ports:
       - "3000:3000"
     environment:
-      # The IP address to your UniFi OS Console.
+      # The IP address to your UniFi OS Console
       UNIFI_IP: '192.168.1.1'
       # The port of your UniFi OS Console, this could be 443 or 8443
       UNIFI_PORT: 443